 In line with our drive to attract and retain the best people, Deloitte conducts The People Survey across its member firms in 140 countries.
-One area that stood out in the results for the Southern African firm was work life balance, which continues to be a challenge and area of concern for the people of Deloitte.
+One area that stood out in the results for the Namibian office was work life balance, which continues to be a challenge and area of concern for the people of Deloitte.
 Deloitte had in place a host of flexible work arrangements (FWA) policies, but feedback from staff was that it was seen to apply only to working mothers.
 Working Differently shakes up the "8-5" paradigm and replaces it with one that emphasises choice for employees in terms of where and when they work and shifts the focus towards delivering results.
 It is about new, creative and improved ways of working that meets the needs of our people and the clients that we serve.
 We now have been Working Differently at Deloitte for over a year.
 A recent survey conducted across the firm indicates that the initiative has had a positive impact on our people and is making inroads into transforming the workplace.
-96.6% of respondents believe that Working Differently is a good talent attraction tool.
-The survey also indicated that 20% of our staff indicated that they apply Working Differently principles all the time and 65% applied it occasionally to their work schedules.
+The survey also indicated that 71% of our staff feels there are multiple ways of when where and how they get my work done.